fate-srd/fate-srd-content/docs/markdown/Fate-Condensed-SRD-CC-BY.md

 ## What Kinds of Aspects Are There?

-There’s an endless variety of aspects, but no matter what they’re called, they all work pretty much the same way.
+There’s an endless variety of aspects (see **page XX** for more), but no matter what they’re called, they all work pretty much the same way.
 The main difference is how long they stick around before going away.

 ### Character Aspects